AscendNTNU/fluid/README.md

     // An operation client is the object which is going to send requests to the drone to do things, like moving,
     // taking off, landing, initializing.
     //
-    // In this case we set up an initialize operation client with an argument of 20.
-The argument states how long
+    // In this case we set up an initialize operation client with an argument of 1 (which is the id) and 20, which
-    // the operation client will wait for a response from the drone.
-If the drone hasn't been able to initialize and
+    // states how long the operation client will wait for a response from the drone.
+If the drone hasn't been able to
-    // respond within 20 seconds, we move on.
-Notice that the type is a generic operation client, that is because
+    // initialize and respond within 20 seconds, we move on.
+Notice that the type is a generic operation client, that
-    // we can use this client for all the different things we want our drone to do.
-But just for the clarity of this
+    // is because we can use this client for all the different things we want our drone to do.
+But just for the
-    // example, we name it init_operation_client.
+    // clarity of this example, we name it init_operation_client. fluid::OperationClient init_operation_client(1, 20);
-    fluid::OperationClient init_operation_client(20);

     // We request an initialize operation from the drone.
 Since every operation client is generic we have to specify
     // which operation we want to do.
 In this case it is an INIT operation since we want the drone to initialize.